Protests Erupt at Airports Following Trump Travel Ban

 NEW YORK

-A protest at John F. Kennedy Airport, where 12 refugees were detained Saturday, swelled to more than 2,000 people, including some celebrities.
+Cries of "Let them in!" rose up from a crowd of more than 2,000 people protesting at John F. Kennedy Airport, where 12 refugees were detained Saturday.
+Celebrities including "Sex and the City" actress Cynthia Nixon joined the demonstration.
+"What Donald Trump did in the last 24 hours is disgusting, disgraceful and completely un-American and I'm here in protest," said protester Pamela French.
 The agency that runs the airport tried to restore order by shutting down the train that runs to airport terminals.
 Gov. Andrew Cuomo, a Democrat, reversed that decision, saying people had a right to protest.
 "The people of New York will have their voices heard," he said in a statement.

 ———